ivan-kleshnin/subjective-fullstack/README.md

 Asking such questions, the common answer you get is "It depends" or "Do how you prefer".
 As if you have infinite time to try every library, framework or approach.
-As if this process is more important then learning fundamentals, doing physical exercices, etc.
+As if this process is more important then learning fundamentals, doing physical exercises, etc.

 In this text I will explore the most "secret" areas, compare their alternatives, and give some guides and clues to choose between them.
 Nothing can replace your own experience